Herbalife: Profiting From The Obesity Pandemic

-Since 2012, companies operating in the personal wellness industry - Nu Skin Enterprises (NYSE:NUS) and Usana Health Sciences (NYSE:USNA) - experienced tumultuous tanking in share price, as notorious activist investors waged their battles.
-Slugging in the red corner is the famed Bear, Bill Ackman (principal of Pershing Square).
+Since 2012, companies operating in the personal wellness industry - Nu Skin Enterprises (NYSE:NUS) and USANA Health Sciences (NYSE:USNA) - experienced tumultuous tanking in share price, as notorious activist investors waged their battles.
+Slugging in the red corner is the famed bear, Bill Ackman (principal of Pershing Square).
 Charging in the green corner is the golden bull, Carl Icahn, of Icahn Enterprises (NYSE:IEP).
 With their history of personal and professional conflicts, these two titans slugged it out in the epic battles for Herbalife Ltd. (NYSE:HLF).
 Headquartered in the Cayman Islands, the company makes "nutrition products with protein, fiber, and vitamins to enhance and support a healthy and balanced lifestyle."

-Source: F inviz
+Source: Finviz

 Subsequent to the height of investor activism, Herbalife agreed to settle with the Federal Trade Commission ("FTC") in July 2016 for $200M (and committed to enhancing its business practice).
-Since its share price recession in early 2015, the stock regained its momentum, (and the firm is poised for growth from capturing the obesity pandemic).
+Since its share price recession in early 2015, the stock regained its momentum (and the firm is poised for growth from capturing the obesity pandemic).

 Source: Herbalife